jdonaldson/promhx/Readme.md

 // If no error callback is specified, the error is thrown.
 //Promise.when(p1,p2).then(function(x,y) throw('an error'));

-// finally, resolve the two promise values, which will start the
+// Finally, resolve the two promise values, which will start the
 // evaluation of all promises. p1.resolve(1);
 p2.resolve(2);